 Although Chinese luxury consumers are mainly doing their purchases in Europe, mostly in Paris, they also go elsewhere like around Asia.
 Indeed, Chinese consumers are more and more purchasing their luxury goods in South Korea.

-2. Data is important to digital luxury marketing
+2. Data is important to digital marketing for luxury and fashion

 Whereas luxury brands are paying more attention to the views and shares numbers, they need to get a different mindset.
 Chinese consumers need more and more proofs about luxury products.
 They won’t buy if they didn’t get enough informations.